Ayam kecap: Malaysia

-The Malay ayam masak kicap (lit.: "chicken cooked in soy sauce") is different from the Chinese version of soy sauce chicken, as the chicken meat is cut into pieces and mixed with locally distinct spices.
+The Malay ayam masak kicap (lit. "chicken cooked in soy sauce") is different from the Chinese version of soy sauce chicken, as the chicken meat is cut into pieces and mixed with locally distinct spices.
 Malaysian ayam masak kicap usually includes spices similar to its Indonesian counterpart.
 Malaysian-style ayam masak kicap is usually par-fried first as ayam goreng kunyit (turmeric fried chicken) before being simmered.
-It can also include potato in the stew.
+It can also include potatoes in the stew.